 Can you get hooked on hemp CBD products?

 There is near zero potential of becoming habituated to hemp CBD products.
 In other words, if you take it for a long time and then stop it suddenly, you won’t experience withdrawal symptoms.
-You can develop tolerance to it, however.
-The longer you take it continually, the higher the dose you will need to get the same effect.

 It should be noted that recreational use of marijuana (high THC, low CBD cannabis) does result in dependence (but different from narcotics or alcohol, and not as debilitating).
 Chronic use of THC may be associated with atrophy in certain areas of the brain and reduction of certain cognitive functions (at this point, studies are not conclusive).
 Interestingly, studies have shown that taking CBD oil regularly can restore areas of the brain that have become atrophied in marijuana abusers.